What if your child won’t eat dinner?

-We talk about breakfast, snacks and lunch and I’m starting to wonder why they have contacted me.
-Their child seems to eat fairly well and there is a reasonable spread of different foods.
+They eat breakfast, snacks and lunch fairly well and there is a reasonable spread of different foods.

-Then we get to dinner and they sheepishly explain that there are only two choices their child will accept.
-This happens whether a child is 2 or 12.
-The child copes reasonably well across the day, and then it comes to dinner, and everything grinds to an ugly halt.
+If so, you are not alone and this happens whether your child is 2 or 12.
+They cope reasonably well across the day, and then it comes to dinner, and everything grinds to an ugly halt.

-There are of course, also many parents who have a child who struggles across the day, and dinner is either an extension of the challenge or a whole new world of pain!
+Or maybe you are one of the many parents who have a child who struggles across the day, and dinner is either an extension of the challenge or a whole new world of pain!

 Why don’t they eat dinner?

-Firstly, it’s good to take a look at why many children don’t eat dinner.
+Firstly, it’s good to explore why many children don’t eat dinner.

-Lunch is likely to be a food our child can easily eat like a sandwich.
+Lunch is likely to be a food your child can easily eat like a sandwich.

 i) There are integrated dishes.
 Foods that are mixed together are frequently the hardest to eat.
 Multiple textures and flavours mixed together are tough.
 As is not quite knowing what it will feel or taste like.